This is the best way to cut wood without splintering and it is so incredibly easy!

 That doesn't make for a very pretty finished product.
-And let's face it if you are going to haul out your power tools and make a big mess, you better have something lovely in the end to show for it.
+And let's face it if you're going to haul out your power tools and make a big mess, you better have something lovely in the end to show for it.
 Right?

 This is the best way to cut wood without it splintering…and it won't take you but an extra 10 seconds.

 First, you will need to mark your cut with a pencil.
-So do your measurements (twice) and get ready to cut (once.)
+So do your measurements (twice) and get ready to cut (once).

-Once you have your line, tape along your mark with painters tape, so that the line is on the side of the piece of wood that you don't want to keep.
+Once you have your line, tape along your mark with painter's tape, so that the line is on the side of the piece of wood that you don't want to keep.

-Then make your cut along the line with your saw.
+Once your tape is in place, make your cut along the line with your saw.

-The tape holds the wood together so that even the cheapest piece of wood comes out with a clean edge.
+The tape holds the wood together so that even the cheapest piece of wood comes out with a clean edge!